Clathrus columnatus

 Clathrus columnatus, commonly known as the column stinkhorn, is a saprobic species of basidiomycete fungus in the family Phallaceae.
-It has a widespread distribution, and has been found in Africa, Australasia, and the Americas.
-It may have been introduced to North America with exotic plants.
 Similar to other stinkhorn fungi, the fruiting body, known as the receptaculum, starts out as a subterranean "egg" form.
 As the fungus develops, the receptaculum expands and erupts out of the protective volva, ultimately developing into mature structures characterized by two to five long vertical orange or red spongy columns, joined at the apex.
 The fully grown receptaculum reaches heights of 8 cm tall.
 The inside surfaces of the columns are covered with a fetid olive-brown spore-containing slime, which attracts flies and other insects that help disseminate the spores.

+The species has a widespread distribution, and has been found in Africa, Australasia, and the Americas.
+It may have been introduced to North America with exotic plants.
 Although once considered undesirable, the fungus is listed as edible.
 It is found commonly in mulch.

-Taxonomy and naming
+Taxonomy

 The species was first named by the French botanist Louis Augustin Guillaume Bosc in 1811.
 Christian Gottfried Daniel Nees von Esenbeck transferred it into Laternea in 1858, a genus intended to accommodate those Clathrus-like species with arms arranged in columns rather than a network; in its current meaning, Laternea includes species that have gleba suspended below the arch of the receptaculum by trabeculae (columns that extend from the peridium to the central core of the receptaculum).
 Other genera to which the species has been transferred include Linderia by Gordon Herriot Cunningham in 1932, Colonnaria by Eduard Fischer in 1933, and Linderiella by Cunningham in 1942.
 Colonnaria, Linderia and Linderiella are now considered obsolete genera, as they have been subsumed into Clathrus.

 The specific epithet columnatus is Latin, meaning "supported by pillars".
 The mushroom is commonly known as the "column stinkhorn".
-Curtis Gates Lloyd wrote in 1906 "in Florida, it is known to the natives as "Dead Men's Fingers." however in recent times Dead Men's Fingers usually refers to Xylaria polymorpha.
+Curtis Gates Lloyd wrote in 1906 "in Florida, it is known to the natives as "Dead Men's Fingers". however in recent times Dead Men's Fingers usually refers to Xylaria polymorpha.